sq

 $ sq verify --policy-as-of 20130131 --message msg.pgp

-This temporarily modifies the reference time of the policy compliance check.
-Just choose a date which predates the cut-off date.
+This temporarily modifies the reference time of the policy compliance check; choose a date which predates the cut-off date to work around the restriction.

 --policy-as-of

-also effects other signature checks, like certifications.
+also affects other signature checks, like certifications.
 This has implications on the authenticitysq

 assigns to a certificate.